sheetau/PerformanceMonitor/README.md

    - This sets up the service so it runs in the background automatically after every system restart.
 3. By default, performance data is accessible at: http://127.0.0.1:5000/performance

+> ⚠️ Since this app is not code-signed yet, Windows SmartScreen may show a warning when launching the installer, especially while the download count is still low.
+If you see the warning, click “More info” and then “Run anyway” to proceed with the installation.
+This is expected behavior and the warning will disappear over time as the app gains reputation.

 ### Stopping the Service

 1. Press `Win + R` and type `services.msc`.